ilyannn/video-sampler/README.md

     private let SamplingQueue = NSOperationQueue()

+The project is supposed to compile without any warnings.
+We always treat a warning as an issue to be solved.

+# Swift thoughts

 Swift is much stricter compared to Objective-C with type conversion, which makes doing some low-level work, especially around Core Graphics, harder, cf.